MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-kepulseevent.md

 ### -param Increment

 [in]
-Specifies the priority increment that is to be applied if setting the event causes a wait to be satisfied.
+Specifies a boost to apply to the priority of threads which are readied as a result of pulsing the event.
+Typically set to zero but can be set to one.

 ### -param Wait